pokt-network/poktroll/docusaurus/docs/develop/developer_guide/recovery_from_chain_halt.md

 6. Isolate the validator set from full nodes - ([why this is necessary](#step-6-validator-isolation---risks))
    - This is necessary to avoid full nodes from gossiping blocks that have been rolled back.
    - This may require using a firewall or a private network
-   - Validators should only be gossip blocks amongst themselves.
+   - Validators should only be permitted to gossip blocks amongst themselves.
 7. Start the network and perform the upgrade.
 For example, reiterating the process above:
    - Start all Validators at height `100`
    - On block `101`, submit the `MsgSoftwareUpgrade` transaction with a `Plan.height` set to `102`.